vebradev/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+a: `.forEach` calls provided function once per array element and doesn't return anything, while `.map` does the same, but returns a new array.

 2. What is the difference between a function and a method?

+a: Basically a method is a function which is a property of an object.
+In other words, methods operate on objects, while functions can do their thing on their own.

 3. What is closure?

+a: Feature in JavaScript when an inner function can access the outer function's variables.

 4. Describe the four rules of the 'this' keyword.

+a: Window binding, Implicit binding, Explicit binding & New binding.

 5. Why do we need super() in an extended class?

+a: It is used to call methods of the parent class.

 ## Project Set up